Custom-sized pallets

 Although bespoke pallets can lead to more efficient transport and storage, they can also be less efficient.

 Confused?
 Well, most transport providers are set up to accommodate standard-size pallets, meaning they are generally efficient by default.
-Whilst custom pallets eliminate wasted space on the pallet, it may lead to wasted space in the truck or shipping container instead, negating any benefit.
+Whilst custom pallets eliminate wasted space on the pallet, they may lead to wasted space in the truck or shipping container instead, negating any benefit.

 As such, if you are not using a bespoke pallet to accommodate an oversized item, careful analysis of the whole supply chain is required.